-- Medigap providers are required to sell policies to Medicare beneficiaries under age 65. - Premium rates for females and males must be the same. - There are different rates for smokers and non-smokers. - All policies being sold are "issue-age" or "community" rated. - Premiums may go up only because of inflation or the pool's healthcare costs but not because the policyholder gets older.
+- Medigap providers are required to sell policies to Medicare beneficiaries under age 65. - Premium rates for females and males must be the same. - There are different rates for smokers and non-smokers. - All policies sold after March 1, 2022 are community-rated. - Premiums may go up only because of inflation or the pool's healthcare costs but not because the policyholder gets older.